Wall Street rebounds as retail sales point to healthy economy

 "We're seeing a good preview of what the year will bring, which is a little bit more volatility," said Andres Garcia-Amaya, Global Market Strategist at J.P.
 Morgan Funds.

-The CBOE volatility index dropped 7.5 percent to 12.28 after gaining 9.4 percent on Monday.
+The CBOE volatility index .VIX dropped 7.5 percent to 12.28 after gaining 9.4 percent on Monday.

 "We got accustomed to very low volatility and (a VIX reading of) 14-16 is not out of the question," Garcia-Amaya said.